marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/common-function-attributes.rst

 .. index:: sentinel function attribute

-.. gcc-attr:: sentinel, sentinel (position)
+.. fn-attr:: sentinel, sentinel (position)

   This function attribute indicates that an argument in a call to the function is expected to be an explicit ``NULL``.
 The attribute is only valid on